Surgical Orthodontics

 Surgical Orthodontics Gosford, Erina, Central Coast

-Surgical Orthodontics is the treatment of choice when the bite problem or skeletal discrepancy is so severe that orthodontic treatment is not enough to correct the problem, or where orthodontics alone would leave you with a compromised facial appearance.
+Surgical Orthodontics is the treatment of choice when the bite problem or skeletal discrepancy is so severe that orthodontic treatment is not enough to address the problem, or where orthodontics alone would leave you with a compromised functional or facial outcome.

 It is the process of combining orthodontics and surgical intervention to achieve treatment goals.
-This surgery is usually referring to the repositioning of the upper and/or lower jaw into a more harmonious relationship in order to allow the teeth to meet together properly and to improve facial aesthetics.
+This surgery is usually referring to the repositioning of the upper and/or lower jaw into a more harmonious relationship in order to allow the teeth to meet together properly and to support improved facial balance.

 Who Needs Surgical Orthodontic Treatment?

-Surgical orthodontics may be necessary for someone whose upper and lower jaws, which hold the teeth, are not in their ideal position.
+hold the teeth, are not in an appropriate position.
 Consequently, the upper and lower teeth don’t fit, impairing the ability to bite, chew or speak.
 We will work in conjunction with an oral and maxillofacial surgeon to position your jaws and teeth for optimal function.

 Unlike children, adults are no longer growing, so the only way to modify the size or shape of an adult’s jawbones is through surgery.